alphagov/rp-onboarding-tech-docs/README.md

 #### Previewing your work

 You can preview any changes before you publish them.
-From the root folder `identity\_assurance\_documentation` execute the following command:
+From the root folder, execute the following command:

 ```
-make clean html
+make html
 ```

 If there are any incompatible changes, the output will display warning messages to explain what has gone wrong.